 Horizon Healthcare serves customers including large and small businesses, multi-state employers, government employees, families, individuals, and Medicare and Medicaid beneficiaries.

 Like all US health insurers, Horizon Healthcare is continually grappling with the problem of rising health care costs.
 Along with going public, the company is exploring a number of ways to keep expenses under control and remain competitive, including offering lower-cost, consumer-directed products (branded Horizon MyWay) that place more financial and decision-making responsibility on individual and group policyholders.
+Its goals include expanding patient-centered programs, delivering better care to its members, reducing unnecessary expenses, and improving the patient experience.
 The company is also promoting its low-cost small business plans and expanding its government health programs, which it believes will be in higher demand under new federal health reform laws.

 The company is also trying to keep its members healthy through prevention programs that promote fitness, provide reminders for health screenings, and help members manage chronic diseases.
 All of these wellness and consumer responsibility measures coincide with the federal health reform goal of lowering the overall cost of care in the US.
-To further this ambition, in 2010 Horizon formed a new subsidiary, Horizon Healthcare Innovations, which aims to increase care collaboration among doctors, hospitals, and other health professionals.
 The company is also upgrading its IT systems, including claims processing and benefit coordination, to help providers lower their administrative costs.

 In 2008 Horizon Healthcare filed an application to convert to a for-profit corporation; however, it stopped working on the proposal in 2010 amid intense public and government scrutiny over the conversion plans (as well as its executive compensation practices).
 The change would have given Horizon Healthcare access to capital markets that the company believed would have helped it remain competitive in a changing health care environment.